-The American Academy of Pediatrics conducted a study of toddler age children that concluded the average toddler may need to see a new food on their plate at least 10 times before they will eat it!
-Here are some tips for introducing new foods:
+Is your toddler unwilling to try new foods?
+Here’s why.
+The American Academy of Pediatrics performed a study with toddlers and found that most toddlers need to see a new food on their plate at least 10 times before they are willing to try it.
+Try these tips for introducing new foods more successfully:

-2. Offer new foods first and at times when she is most hungry.
-When children are hungry or first sit down to a meal, they will often eat without thinking about what they are eating.
+- Offer new foods first.
+Your child is most hungry at the start of a meal.
+They will often eat without thinking about what they are eating.